vinaykomaravolu/Vinay-Shoppies/README.md

 ## App
 Located here: https://vinaykomaravolu.github.io/Vinay-Shoppies/

-**Please Note that you need to use your own OMDB API KEY which can be found http://www.omdbapi.com/**
+**Note: you need to use your own OMDB API KEY which can be found http://www.omdbapi.com/**

 ## Features